evaCastro/ndn-signed-data/src/consumer-signed-data1/README.md

              +--------------------------------------------------------+

-  When data is received it validates its signature.
+  When data is received it validates its signature by using a configuration file which contains the validation rules.
+This configuration file is a command line program argument.

+  We provide an example of the configuration file in the `config/` folder:
-  The validation process uses the `validation.conf` file.
-In this file is specified that data named `/example` should be signed by an identity which its rsa-sha256 certificate is saved in a file.
+  `config/validation1.conf`.
+In this file is specified that data named `/example` should be signed by an identity which its rsa-sha256 certificate is saved in a file `config/trust.cert`.
   This consumer can be tested with the provider application included in the `src/provider-signed-data1/` folder.
-This provider signs data using `/ndn/test/alice` identity, then the consumer needs the `/ndn/test/alice` certificate to validate signed data.
-This certificate must be saved in `./src/consumer-signed-data1/alice.cert` file.
-The rules used by the validation process are written in the `validation.conf` file:
+  The rules used by
+  the validation process are written in the `validation1.conf` file:

           rule
           {